Grant Programs

 The program uses a place-based model focusing on listening to community needs and supporting community-owned solutions to make healthy food affordable and plentiful.
 To address issues of equity and racial justice, Austin Fresh recognizes the need to place Austin on a more just and equitable footing with regard to food access with a minimum of $1M for each of five years (2021-2025) to support the neighborhood.
 In addition to The Lumpkin Family Foundation, it is supported by The Builders Initiative, The Christopher Family Foundation, Food:Land:Opportunity, and the Walter Mander Foundation.

-2024 Grants were awarded in December.
 The next Call for Ideas will open in August 2025.

 Grant Deadlines: